mhdcod/Dynamic_clock/README.md

 Project Overview :

 The Dynamic Illuminated Clock is a unique and interactive clock application built with HTML, CSS, and JavaScript.
-Instead of displaying time using numbers, this clock highlights specific words to represent the current time in a natural language format.
+Instead of displaying time using numbers, this clock highlights specific words to represent the current time in a natural language format (french).
 The design is minimalistic and responsive, providing a seamless experience across various devices.

 Features :

-Real-Time Updates: The clock refreshes every minute to ensure the displayed time is always accurate.
+Real-Time Updates: The clock refreshes every 5 minutes to ensure the displayed time is always accurate.
 Natural Language Display: Time is represented in words rather than numbers, making it intuitive and engaging.
 Smooth Animations: Highlighted words transition smoothly to enhance the visual appeal.
 Responsive Design: The clock is optimized to look great on desktops, tablets, and mobile devices.